Sunday, September 6, 2015

 Honorable Mention

-In my experience, so I can't name the Yugo, the worst car built, at least in the last half of the century was the VW 411 wagon, not to be confused with the 410 wagon.
+In my personal experience, so I can't name the Yugo, the worst car built, at least in the last half of the century was the VW 411 wagon, not to be confused with the 410 wagon.

 I never saw that car again.
 I also noticed that within 2 years, I never saw any VW 411’s again.
 Volkswagen must have only made two extra transmissions per vehicle, and thus doomed them to extinction with a 6 month half life.